rolfedh/scripts-for-mod-docs/README.md

 ## ✅ What the Scripts Fix

-There are two scripts in this toolchain.
+There are three scripts in this toolchain.
 Run them in sequence for best results.

 ---